Frankzhac/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-   It translates rem units to default browser font-size 10 or 16px.
+   It converts default browser px to rem /*(10/16)*100 = 62.5%)*/ ie: 16px= 1.6rem.

 4. How would you describe preprocessing to someone new to CSS?

-   It is a syntax that compiles CSS code.
+   It is a more robust syntax for CSS written in a different language.
+That syntax compiles code to CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?